emezeske/lein-cljsbuild/example-projects/advanced/README.md

 all of the `:source-path` entries from the `:builds` are added to the classpath, so the tests can `:require` ClojureScript namespaces from, e.g., the `src-cljs` directory.

-The example configuration uses [PhantomJS] (http://www.phantomjs.org) to run the tests.
-See the `phantom/unit-test.js` file for details on how this works.
+See the `phantom/unit-test.js` file for more details on how PhantomJS is configured to make this work.

 ## Connecting Firefox to a REPL